 Mohamed Abdullahi Mohamed (known as Farmajo) was elected Somalia's president by parliament on 8 February 2017.
 During the campaign he promised to renew the fight against corruption and suggested that he would be open to talks with al-Shabaab.
 He came into office with a reputation for competence.
 However, just over a year on, this reputation is already being severely tested.Jump to full report >>

-President Farmajo also faces a big challenge in consolidating the country’s emerging federal system.
-His predecessor failed to finish a constitutional review process that might have given it a more solid legal and administrative underpinning.
+President Farmajo faces a big challenge in consolidating the country’s emerging federal system.
+His predecessor failed to see through a constitutional review process that might have given it a more solid legal and administrative underpinning.
 Farmajo has made slow progress to date on this count.
 For now, the status of the regional states remain ‘interim’ and the division of powers between them and the centre opaque.
 There have been tensions between Mogadishu and some of the regional states.
 Some wonder whether Western backers of the federal experiment in Somalia might begin to lose faith in it over the period ahead.

 Commons Briefing papers CBP-7298